Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

 Sharia law encompasses a vast subject matter, and the branch that deals with contracts and business is highly specialized.
 A shariah board is essentially the guarantee for the customer that the products or services offered by the provider will yield halal results.

-While banks have begun to claim that they offer an Islamic mortgage, true sharia-compliant mortgages cannot be provided by a bank in the U.S.
+While some banks have begun to claim that they offer an Islamic mortgage, a true Sharia-compliant mortgage must be provided by a specialized financial institution rather than a conventional bank in the U.S.

 Like other Abrahamic faiths, Islamic law strictly prohibits riba, which is lending and borrowing money at interest.
 Interest is what U.S. banks are based upon.